History of Musical Film

 The late 1920s saw the birth of a new performing art form, musical film.
 The earliest Hollywood musicals were mostly clumsy, and it would be several years before filmmakers recognized this new genre's unique artistic needs and possibilities, but from the beginning, audiences embraced screen musicals with tremendous enthusiasm.

-But Hollywood always had its share of newcomers who were hungry enough to try something new.
-By the mid-1920s, several studios were experimenting with improved sound systems.
-Warner Brothers Studio had been around since 1918, but had long been plagued by financial problems and an uneven creative reputation.
+But the technology slowly improved, and Hollywood always had its share of newcomers who were hungry enough to try something new.
+By the mid-1920s, several studios were experimenting with sound.
+The Warner Brothers Studio had been around since 1918, but had long been held back by financial problems and an uneven creative reputation.
 In 1926, Warners took a gamble on Vitaphone, a system which coordinated filmed images with sound recorded on large phonograph disks.
-Vitaphone's strength was an amplified speaker system that could fill large theatres with clear sound.
-From the start, the executives at Warners were not interested in making films talk.
+Vitaphone's strength was an amplified speaker system that could fill large theatres with relatively clear sound.
+From the start, the executives at Warners were more interested in music than in audible dialogue.
 Harry Warner said, "Who the hell wants to hear actors talk?
 The music that's the big plus about this."

 Don Juan (1926) starring John Barrymore was the first feature film released with a full-length synchronized soundtrack.
 There was no dialogue, but rather a background score performed by the New York Philharmonic, plus a few selected sound effects.
-It was shown with several Vitaphone short subjects starring well-known opera and vaudeville stars.
-The premiere at Warner's Theatre in New York City on August 6, 1927 drew rave reviews, particularly for tenor Giovanni Martinelli's rendition of Pagliacci's "Vesti la giubba."
-This Vitaphone program then toured to other cities (there were too few technicians to enable a general release).
-Vitaphone technology was fragile -- the sound disks had to be replaced after every ten uses, and it was easy for the picture and discs to fall out of synch.
+It was shown with several Vitaphone short subjects starring well-known opera and vaudeville stars offering musical specialties.
+The premiere at Warner's Theatre in New York City on August 6, 1927 drew rave reviews, particularly for Metropolitan Opera tenor Giovanni Martinelli's rendition of Pagliacci's "Vesti la giubba."
+This Vitaphone program toured other major cities (there were too few technicians to enable a general release).
+Vitaphone technology was fragile -- the sound disks had to be replaced after every ten uses, and it was easy for the picture and discs to fall hilariously out of synch.
 But audiences responded to the new technology with awe.
-The Warner brothers were so impressed that they decided to use prerecorded background scores for all their future feature films, but dialogue and songs were still not in the plan.
+The Warner brothers were so impressed that they decided to use prerecorded background scores for all their future feature films, but dialogue was still not in the plan.

-The sound fad grew as Fox Studios started using Vitaphone in its popular newsreels, including appearances by politicians and celebrities.
+The sound fad grew as Fox Studios started using Vitaphone in its popular, including audible appearances by politicians and celebrities.
 With change knocking at the door, the rest of Hollywood decided to stonewall.
 In A Song in the Dark: The Birth of the Musical Film (NY: Oxford, 1995), film historian Richard Barrios tells us that most of the major studios (including MGM, Paramount and Universal) met behind closed doors and secretly agreed that "the threat of sound should be officially ignored. abrogated, or at least forestalled as long as possible."
-Even the studios that accepted sound were convinced silent features would remain the norm.

 All of the industry's denials and objections would be swept aside by a tidal wave of audience demand -- a wave provoked by a Broadway legend in black face minstrel make-up.